The science behind the Reducept Method

-Reducept functions like a gym for your brain (but without muscular machos).
+The Reducept Method functions like a gym for your brain, without having to leave your home.
 By exercising regularly, you can teach your brain to increase control and reduce pain.
-Train towards a ‘muscular’ brain that has more grip on your pain in the long term (2-8)!
+Train towards a ‘muscular’ brain that has more grip on your pain in the long term!Join our Free Live training

-For those who really like to take a deep dive
+For those who like to know and understand

 - Ahmadpour, N., Randall, H., Choksi, H., Gao, A., Vaughan, C., & Poronnik, P. (2019).
 Virtual Reality interventions for acute and chronic pain management.
 The international journal of biochemistry & cell biology, 114, 105568.